- Associate Professor Tom Gerald Daly

 Biden’s bid to strengthen global democracy

-Can Biden's Summit for Democracy re-energise an alliance of democracies or is it setting up a cold war?
-A University of Melbourne expert assesses the meeting.
+Can the Biden administration’s Summit for Democracy re-energise an alliance of democracies or is it just setting up a new cold war?

 Australia needs a democracy fix